 Some of the more common symptoms of multiple sclerosis which can affect your ability to perform meaningful work (and therefore affect your eligibility for Social Security Disability benefits) are neurological symptoms (and MS sufferers can run the whole gamut of neurological symptoms), cognitive impairment, and loss of physical ability due to the interrupted communication between muscles and the brain.

 Multiple Sclerosis is listed as a potentially disabling neurological condition by the Social Security Administration.
 While this doesn’t mean that everyone with MS will automatically qualify for Social Security Disability benefits, it does mean that the SSA has defined standards by which your symptoms can be judged to determine whether you are eligible for Social Security Disability benefits.
 To be considered for Social Security disability benefits for MS, you should make sure your condition matches the standards put forth by the SSA in their Blue Book.

 Multiple Sclerosis and Your Ability to Perform Physical Work

 For many who suffer from Multiple Sclerosis, work requiring any degree of physical activity is simply impossible.
-The Social Security Administration considers you fully disabled from multiple sclerosis if you have functional disorganization in two or more of your major limbs (arms and legs).
+The Social Security Administration considers you fully disabled from multiple sclerosis if you have functional limitations in two or more of your major limbs (arms and legs).
 You may also qualify for Social Security Disability benefits if you have lost the ability to perform repetitive actions due to loss of manual dexterity.

 Another symptom which typically qualifies MS sufferers for Social Security Disability benefits is visual impairment.
 To qualify based on vision problems, you must qualify according to the guidelines laid out regarding visual impairment rather than the guidelines specifically geared towards Multiple Sclerosis.